You have questions? We have answers

 Q: What about recordings?

-A: There are two EPs, predictably titled Volume I and Volume II, both of which garnered positive reviews and had a good run on iTunes.
+A: There are two earlier EPs, predictably titled Volume I and Volume II, both of which garnered positive reviews and had a good run on iTunes.
 One of the songs from Volume II, To The Sky, won a Queensland Music Award earlier this year.
-Our new track, Snap My Fingers (from what will be our third EP), has just been released and the new video debuted on Tone Deaf.
-We're just finalising tracks for the third EP and it should be available in the final quarter of 2015.
+The track Snap My Fingers from our third EP, Snap, was released early August with a new video that debuted on Tone Deaf.
+Our follow-up single from Snap is Keep On Dreaming, released November 6, the same day the new EP was available.